Staffordshire Moorlands (UK Parliament constituency)

 Staffordshire Moorlands is a constituency represented in the House of Commons of the UK Parliament since 2010 by Karen Bradley, a Conservative who served as Secretary of State for Culture, Media and Sport between 2016 and 2018, before she became Secretary of State for Northern Ireland from 2018 to 2019.
 As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.
-This seat has seen a swing to the Conservatives at the past four elections.

-Karen Bradley was re-elected in the 2019 general election, with an increased majority of 16,428 votes.